Luquillo’s al-fresco appeal extends beyond its powdery golden sand and azure ocean waves.

 Luquillo

-Known as la Capital del Sol (“the Sun's Capital”), Luquillo boasts some of the most enticing beaches on the Island.
+Known as La Capital del Sol (The Sun's Capital), Luquillo boasts some of Puerto Rico's most enticing beaches, plus one of the Island's iconic dining destinations.

-Just a half-hour’s drive from SJU airport, this seaside getaway is sandwiched between Fajardo, Río Grande, and the Atlantic Ocean.
+Just a 30-minute drive from Luis Muñoz Marín International Airport (SJU), this seaside getaway is sandwiched between Fajardo, Río Grande, and the Atlantic Ocean.
 More than 12 miles (19 kilometers) of spectacular coastline make this area a haven for surfers, snorkelers, and sun-worshippers alike.

 La Monserrate beach is located in the eastern region of Puerto Rico, in the town of Luquillo.

-Playa Azul is popular for activities like swimming, snorkeling, paddle boarding, kite surfing, and kayaking, while Costa Azul, Mamayes beach, and Playa Fortuna are peaceful spots for setting down a beach chair or lounging in a hammock under the shade of palm trees.
+For those looking for beach adventure, Playa Azul is popular for activities like swimming, snorkeling, paddleboarding, kitesurfing, and kayaking.
+Meanwhile the Costa Azul, Mameyes, and Fortuna beaches are peaceful spots for setting down a chair or lounging in a hammock under the shade of palm trees.

-Surfers from around the world come to hang ten in the stellar breaks at La Pared.
-This easily accessible stretch of coastline abuts Calle Herminio Díaz Navarro, where Boardriders Surf Bar offers cold beer, beach-friendly eats, a laid-back vibe, live music on the weekends, and its famous karaoke nights on Tuesdays.
+At La Pared Beach, surfers from around the world come to hang ten in the stellar breaks.
+Behind this easy-access stretch of coastline is Calle Herminio Díaz Navarro, where Boardrider's Surf Bar &Grill offers cold beer, beach-friendly eats, a laid-back vibe, live music on the weekends, and its famous karaoke nights.

 Savor traditional Puerto Rican fare at the Kioskos de Luquillo.

-As you drive along PR-3, keep an eye out for Los Kioskos de Luquillo, a roadside strip of restaurants, bars, and gift shops set along Luquillo beach.
+As you drive along PR-3, keep an eye out for the famous Kioskos de Luquillo (Luquillo Kiosks), a collection of more than 60 vendors with tasty local food, cool drinks, and unique souvenirs set along Luquillo beach.

-No matter what cuisine you might be craving, chances are you’ll find it here, from traditional Puerto Rican fare like alcapurrias and mofongo at Jíbaro’s (kiosko #22) to locally caught seafood at La Parilla (#2) to deliciously doughy calzones and pizzas at Revolution Pizza Shop (#34).
-Bars like Tattoo Tavern (#17) and MojitoLab (#42) help patrons get tipsy with a steady stream of tropical cocktails.
+No matter what cuisine you might be craving, chances are you’ll find it here.
+Savor traditional Puerto Rican fare like alcapurrias and mofongo at Jíbaro’s Borinquen Restaurant (Kiosk #22), locally caught seafood at La Parrilla (#2), and deliciously doughy calzones and pizzas at Revolution Pizza Shop (#34).
+Want to sample Island drinks?
+Bars like Tattoo Tavern (#17) and MojitoLab (#42) offer patrons a steady stream of tropical cocktails.

-More than a collection of places to dine and imbibe, Los Kioskos is a bonafide destination all its own.
+More than a collection of places to dine and imbibe, the kiosks are a bonafide destination all their own.
 While many outposts are open all week, the action really heats up on the weekends, when locals flock here to spend their days off eating, drinking, dancing, and soaking up the sun rays.
 As reggaetón pumps through car speakers in the jam-packed parking lot, patrons toggle between downing daiquiris, grabbing a bite, and cooling off in the ocean just steps away.
 And the action doesn’t stop when the sun goes down; bars keep the party going until 2 a.m. on Friday and Saturday nights.

 Paradise for Your Inbox